Barcelona, July 19th

-Social distancing, disinfectant gel and masks are now part of daily life in Barcelona.
+Social distancing, hand sanitizer and masks are now part of daily life in Barcelona.

-The municipality took advantage of the epidemic to reorganize the ucity: more areas for pedestrians and cyclists, streets closed to traffic on weekends, to create a more pleasant and friendly environment.
+The municipality took advantage of the epidemic to reorganize the city: more areas for pedestrians and cyclists, streets closed to traffic on weekends, to create a more pleasant and friendly environment.

-A unique opportunity to discover the essence of Barcelona without the usual crowds.
+Travelling now to Barcelona offers a unique opportunity to discover the city without the usual tourist crowds…

 The subway closes from 0am to 5am.